 - Robert Capa – combat photographer that covered 5 different wars from the Spanish Civil War to WWII.
 One of the founding members of Magnum Photos (the world’s most prestigious photographic agency)

-- Ansel Adams – probably one of the most well known nature and landscape photographers, you’ve likely seen his images whether you knew the maker or not.
+- Ansel Adams – probably one of the most famous photographers in the nature and landscape niche.
+You’ve likely seen his images whether you knew the maker or not.
 His black and white photographs of Yosemite Valley CA are well spread in galleries, on posters and in books.
 A search for “Ansel Adams” on Amazon yields over 5600 results!
 He also created The Zone System with Fred Archer (a complex system for creating the correct exposure using black and white films and papers).